netreplica/nrx/README.md

 ## Containerlab example

-1. Run `./nrx.py --output clab` to export a topology graph from NetBox in a Containerlab format.
+1. Run `./nrx.py --output clab` to export a topology graph from NetBox in Containerlab format.
 See [How to configure](#how-to-configure) for details.
 Here is an example of running `nrx.py` to export a graph for NetBox Site "DM-Albany" from [NetBox Demo](https://demo.netbox.dev) instance:

     ```Shell
     export NB_API_TOKEN='replace_with_valid_API_token'